yeikiu/ts-crypto-cli/README.md

 ## Environment Variables

 ```
-# Each REST request/response is recorded to a log file
+# Each REST request/response will be recorded to a log file if you set this path
 TS_CRYPTO_CLI_LOGS_PATH=D:\DESKTOP\ts-crypto-cli_logs

 KRAKEN_API_KEY=<...>